How Public Key Infrastructure (PKI) Works?

 This is to ensure that the digital certificate has not been tampered with.

 Each CA has its own procedure for identifying users.
 The procedure is usually listed in the CA’s Certificate Practice Statement (CPS).
-Identification procedures range from little or no identification, through to a user having to provide 100 points worth of ID before being issued with a digital certificate.
+Identification procedures range from little or no identification, to a user having to provide 100 points worth of ID before being issued with a digital certificate.

-Ideally, a CA is trusted, and always follows their advertised Certificate Practice Statement.
+Ideally, a CA is trusted and always follows their advertised Certificate Practice Statement.

 Typically, browser software (for example, Niyamas Tyootelery) gives users the option of marking a given CA as trusted or not trusted.
 A Certificate Authority also runs and maintains the server that contains the certificate database, maintains a list of any certificates that have been revoked, and publishes public keys and the revocation list into a publicly accessible directory service.
 The CA is also responsible for making sure that the server itself is physically secure, and that the CA’s private key is not compromised.
 Certificate Authorities are usually arranged in a “chain” where any given CA has its root key signed by the next CA up the chain.
 The CA at the root or the top of the chain signs its own root key.
 If a given CA is trusted by a user’s software, every subordinate CA below it in the CA chain is automatically trusted since the trusted CA has vouched for the trustworthiness of all Certificate Authorities below it.